scholacantorum/public-site/home/light.md

 <a href="/concerts/light">{{% imgfullwidth "lauridsen.png" "Light" %}}</a>

-Morton Lauridsen&rsquo;s _Lux Aeterna_ seamlessly integrates ancient modes, Renaissance polyphony, Romanticism, and modern harmonies, connecting the listener to his or her own mortal journey.
+Morten Lauridsen&rsquo;s _Lux Aeterna_ seamlessly integrates ancient modes, Renaissance polyphony, Romanticism, and modern harmonies, connecting the listener to his or her own mortal journey.
 <a href="/concerts/light">_See more ..._</a>